injoongy/stripe-analytics/Fly.io deployment guide.md

 Redis database stripe-analytics-jobs-redis is set on stripe-analytics-jobs as the REDIS_URL environment variable Wrote config file fly.toml
 ```
 Make a note of that Redis connection string - we'll need it for setting env vars later.
+If you don't see these Redis messages, then you'll need to create the Upstash Redis DB manually.
+After the deploy, run `fly redis create` to do that.

 5. Hopefully, the deploy completes successfully.
 If so, great - let's keep moving!

 ## The Database (Fly Managed Postgres)